cfss-old/hw01/README.md

 # hw01
 Repository for homework 01

-#Project 1
+# Project 1 by Yael Katz
 Hello, my name is Yael Katz.
 I am very excited to be in this class but also *very* nervous.
-I am a **MAPPS Econ** student and plan to go to industry.
+I am a **MAPSS Econ** student and plan to go to industry.

 My facorite animals are